YordanovDY/cinema-e-ticket/README.md

 4. Run the application (ng serve);

+## Some users for testing:
+username: Dido1             //role: User
+password: qwerty

+username: bobi11            //role: Manager
+password: qwerty

+username: Administrator     //role: Admin
+password: qwerty

 ## Found Bugs
-- Upon login or registration (more frequently during registration), the router occasionally fails to redirect to the home page.
+- Upon login or registration, the router occasionally fails to redirect to the home page.
 As a result, users must manually navigate to http://localhost:4200.
 If the Login and Register buttons still appear, repeat the process until a circular button with the first letter of your username is displayed, indicating successful login.